recordsonribs/thorax/README.md

 thorax
 ======

 The new version of our record label management software.
 The successor to [Ribcage](http://github.com/recordsonribs/ribcage).
-It is designed to be faster, easier to use and easier to setup than Ribcage, using all WordPress's own internals rather than reinventing the wheel.
+It is designed to be faster, easier to use and easier to setup than Ribcage, using all WordPress's own internals if possible rather than reinventing the wheel.

 [![Build Status](https://travis-ci.org/recordsonribs/thorax.svg)](https://travis-ci.org/recordsonribs/thorax)